COOK: Smoked Trout & Herb Cream Cheese Spread

 Serving Ideas for Homemade Smoked Trout Spread

-Of course, this creamy smoked trout spread is fantastic on bagels.
-But it’s also great on crackers, crispbread, rye toast, flatbreads, flax and seed crackers, and celery sticks.
+Of course, this creamy smoked trout spread is fantastic on a soft or toasted bagel.
+But it’s also great on crackers, crispbread, rye toast or rye sandwich rolls, flatbreads, flax and seed crackers, and celery sticks and other veggies.
 It makes an elegant filling for tea sandwiches or pinwheels for your next party (or just to treat yourself).

 Or make one of the smoked trout dip variations and serve with crusty bread, cucumber slices, or other crudites.
 It tastes fancy, but only takes a few minutes and a few ingredients to make!